.avif)

 Step 3: Add the Mailchimp Audience ID

-The Audience ID tells Nector which Mailchimp audience should receive the event data.
+The merchant needs to find the Mailchimp Audience ID and paste it into the Nector dashboard.
 After the API key and Audience ID are added, the merchant clicks Initialize to enable the integration.

 Step 4: Create Events in Nector